Every business needs a mobile app and small business is no different.

 Over here, the small business may question me about the huge app development cost, which may be much lesser in other cases.
 For this, you need to understand the very fact that to meet the specific business goals, an app developed on a budget account won’t be able to achieve the ends of the small business.

 Moreover, the mobile app cost simply doesn’t end with the development of the app.
-Being a small business house, it needs to infuse some of the other things in the mobile app, and for that, it needs to keep the app developer engaged.
+Being a small business house, you need to understand firs why should you invest in an app and it needs to infuse some of the other things in the mobile app, and for that, it needs to keep the app developer engaged.
 Then, for maintaining a mobile app, the overall cost of the mobile app can escalate.

 So, before jumping to the conclusion, be very sure about the need for a mobile app and the resources that a small business is willing to put into it.